Emil Bitsch: Career

 On 4 September 1942, Oberleutnant Bitsch was shot down by anti aircraft artillery northwest of Stalingrad.
 He bailed out of his Messerschmitt Bf 109 F-4 (Werknummer 13325—factory number) and landed safely but suffered light injuries in the incident.
 He later returned to combat duty and continued flying.
-Bitsch recorded his 50th victory on 19 March 1943 three km South of Stary.
+Bitsch claimed his 50th aerial victory on 19 March 1943, this was also III.
+Gruppe's 1,600 aerial victory to date.
 On 1 June 1943, Bitsch succeeded Oberleunant Franz Beyer who was transferred to IV.
 Gruppe as Staffelkapitän (squadron leader) of 8./JG 3.
 In July, Oberleutnant Bitsch claimed 29 aerial victories.
-On 5 July, he became an "ace-in-a-day".
+On 5 July, he became an "ace-in-a-day", including three Ilyushin Il-2 ground-attack aircraft on one mission.
 On 19 July he shot a Yakovlev Yak-1 down on the Mius front, possibly flown by Soviet female ace Yekaterina Budanova.
 He recorded his 100th victory on 21 July 1943 over a Lavochkin La-5.
 He was the 46th Luftwaffe pilot to achieve the century mark.
 III.
 Gruppe flew its last combat missions on the Eastern Front on 1 August 1943.
-The next day, the Gruppe was ordered to Tschassof-Jar and then back to Germany where it was based at Münster-Handorf Airfield.
+The next day, the Gruppe was ordered to Chasiv Yar and then back to Germany where it was based at Münster-Handorf Airfield.